Eloque/CexControl/README.md

 This is Beta software.
 Use at your own risk.

 ### Installation
 Put all the files in a user writeable directory.

 ### User guide
 #### To start
 Run the script on a commandline, ie, "python ./CexControl.py" The script will detect if there is a configuration file or not, and prompt for user input if not.

+To find out what version you are running, run the script on a commandline with the argument parameter, ie, "python ./CexControl.py version"

 #### To configre
 To create a new configuration, start with "python ./CexControl.py newconfig", this will delete the existing configuration.
+To just change the thresholds, start with "python ./CexControl.py setthreshold", this will prompt for new thresholds.
+Please fill in decimals.

 ### Features
 The script will run and check every 5 minutes if there are more then 0.0001 BTC or NMC available.

 If that is the case, the script will retrieve both Bid and Ask prices and average those in a on order spending as close to maximum as possible.
 If those orders are not fulfilled within 5 minutes, they will be canceled and new orders put in.